 The battery is a key component of any electric bike.
-If you look after it, you shouldn’t need to replace it for 2-3 years.
-We’re going to show you how to care for your ebike battery and how to maximize its performance.
+If you look after it, you shouldn’t need to replace it for 4-6 years.
+We’re going to show you how to care for your e-bike battery to maximize its performance and reliability.

-Your new ebike battery contains Lithium Ion chemistry in the form of 18650 cells which look like oversized AA batteries.
-Many of these cells are assembled in a configuration to produce 36 or 48 volts and a specific capacity, depending on the bicycle it is made for.
+Your new ebike battery uses Lithium Ion chemistry in the form of 18650 cells which look like oversized AA batteries.
+(If you're curious, each cell is 18mm in diameter and 65mm long, hence the name.)
+Many of these cells are assembled into a battery to produce 36 or 48 volts and a specific capacity, depending on the bicycle it is made for.
 The overall shape and physical dimensions of the battery dictate how it is assembled and often also how much capacity it can hold.

 What’s the difference between ebike lithium batteries and normal batteries?

 Lithium-Ion batteries require different handling from other types of batteries.
-Inside the battery case is a battery management system (BMS), which is a chip that controls how/when power flows in or out of the battery.
+They don't exhibit the 'memory' effect seen on nickel-based batteries and offer a much wider usable charge range than lead batteries.
+Inside the battery case is a battery management system (BMS), which is an onboard computer that controls how/when power flows in or out of the battery.

-The BMS protects the cells from overcharging and over-discharging but also balances the cells so they match as close to each other as possible, which will make the battery perform better and improve your electric bikes performance.
+The BMS protects the cells from overcharging and over-discharging but also balances the cells so they match as close to each other as possible, which will make the battery perform better and improve your electric bike's performance.
+When charging, your battery will charge to 80+ percent of charge in a relatively short time - the rest of the time is what we call the 'satiation' portion of the charge cycle, where each individual cell is fully charged and balanced.
+It's ok to skip the satiation charge occasionally if you're in a hurry, but it is important to do it regularly.

 How long do ebike batteries last